MaheshKhatri1960/HackSingapore_Foodbank_VTMS/README.md

 2.2.7 - <b> Manage Individual Volunteer Details </b> - The administrator can manage the database of volunteers.
 As of now, only the basic essential volunteer fields are shown.
 It is proposed of course to show all the volunter additional detail fields & job role interest as mentioned in 2.1.2 & 2.1.3 above at the earliest in the near future.
 There is also a search field which has been shown to filter.
 This search facility will be significantly enhanced in the future as it will be a very important tool for Food Bank to match volunteers to tasks or vice versa.

+2.2.8 - <b> Approve Volunteer Calendar Applications</b> - This module approves the volunteer applications sent by them via the calendar interface.
+Once the approval is done, an email is sent to the candidate for the same.

+2.2.9 - <b> Approve Volunteer Task Applications</b> - This module approves the volunteer application responses against Food Bank tasks and similar to 2.2.8 above, once the approval is done, an email is sent to the candidate for the same.

+For both 2.2.8 & 2.2.9, it is possible to add additional functionality via buttons called as 'Reject' or  'Hold' for taking appropriate actions for rejecting or putting on hold a volunteer's application.

+2.2.10 - <b> Future Modules </b> - Based on our understanding of our interactions with Food Bank and the time limitations, we decided to put these modules on which we were working in abeyance.
+There are 3 categories of modules :

+2.2.10.1 - Modules with linkages in proposed FBSG future ERP system for which the software has been partially developed (creation of data).
+These modules are Beneficiary Organization / Centre, Industry / Organizational Donor and Volunteer Organization / Group.
+One can enter these modules and view the fields.
+In both the Beneficiary and Donor categories, extensive type information has been incorporated.